 Mordogan holds pride of place on the eastern shoreline of Karaburn Peninsula, on the beautiful Gulf of Izmir.
 The Mordogan-Ayibaligi Beach boasts turquoise waters and a sheltered location among looming cliffs.
 It’s a paradise of boating, sunbathing, and seaside cocktail sipping.

-Nearby attractions include the ruins of Erythrai but overall this destination is best places to visit in Turkey if you want to put your feet up and slack off in uncomplicated summer style.
+Nearby attractions include the ruins of Erythrai but overall this destination is the best place to visit in Turkey if you want to put your feet up and slack off in an uncomplicated summer style.

 18. Kabak, Fethiye, Mugla

 This is the launching point for boat trips to the lush Butterfly Valley with its quaint overnight huts and cabins.
 It’s well worth the trip to experience the waterfalls, forests, white beaches and unspoiled nature of this tiny valley in the south of Turkey.

 Kabak offers opportunities for kayaking, snorkeling or taking a pedalo out on the waters.
 The main beach is the perfect place for people- and paragliding-watching while sipping on homemade lemonade.

 Nearby, the Fethiye fish market makes for a sociable outing or you can head off near Oludeniz as well to see the mysterious Kayakoy ghost village.

 Sancavus’ claim to fame is its close location to sites of biblical significance.
 These include Mt.
 Ararat, the plains of Igdir and the geological dent near Uzengili village, believed to be where Noah’s ark once came to rest.

 In essence, Sancavus is a simple village where it’s possible to catch a glimpse of down-to-earth local living on your way past.

 20. Pamukkale, Denizli